LeonBroseliske/se-lib/README.md

 delmailuseroutgoingstr:

-Deletes mails matching the supplied string from the incoming queue, in either normal or frozen state.
+Deletes mails matching the supplied string from the outgoing queue, in either normal or frozen state.
 If it has a lot of mails in the queue, the API calls will use batches of 50 per call.

 	${mailaddress}	The string that needs to be deleted